tbengtsen/protein_dynamics/data/README.md

 In addition, we here filter out proteins from the CATH 4.2 based on whether their structure are appropiate for these types of automated MD simulations.

-# Simulation filter criterias
+# Furtheer data filter criterias for simulations
-The conditions used to filter out proteins are as follows:
+Not all PDB files present in the CATH 4.2 database are suitable for these kinds of automated molecular dynamics simulations.
+We therefor apply further filtering criteria as described below:

     - if it is a membrane protein => excluded
     - if it is an unsuitable experimental method  for solving the structure => excluded (unsuitable only in the sense of inappropiate for these automated simulations).
 Here the following methods are included and all others hence excluded: